 - (A) Light Truck (LT-Metric) Tire: The United States version of a metric tire sizing system.
-The letter "LT" as the first two characters in the tire size means a light truck tire engineered to standards set by the U. S. Tire and Rim Association. - (B) Tire Width: The three-digit number indicates the tire section width in millimeters from sidewall to sidewall. - (C) Aspect Ratio: A two-digit number that indicates the tire height-to-width measurements.
-For example, if the tire size aspect ratio is "75," as shown in item "C" of the illustration, it would mean that the tire's sidewall is 75% as high as it is wide.

-- (D) Construction Code: A letter code is used to indicate the type of ply construction in the tire.
-The letter "R" means radial ply construction; the letter "D" means diagonal or bias ply construction; and the letter "B" means belted-bias ply construction. - (E) Rim Diameter: Diameter of the wheel in inches. - (F) Service Description: The service description indicates the load range and speed rating of a tire.
+The letters LT as the first two characters in the tire size means a light truck tire engineered to standards set by the U.S. Tire and Rim Association. - (B) Tire Width: The three-digit number indicates the tire section width in millimeters from sidewall to sidewall. - (C) Aspect Ratio: A two-digit number that indicates the tire height-to-width measurements.
+For example, if the tire size aspect ratio is 75, as shown in item C of the light truck (LT-Metric) tire illustration, it would mean that the tire's sidewall is 75% as high as it is wide. - (D) Construction Code: A letter code is used to indicate the type of ply construction in the tire.
+The letter R means radial ply construction; the letter D means diagonal or bias ply construction; and the letter B means belted-bias ply construction. - (E) Rim Diameter: Diameter of the wheel in inches. - (F) Service Description: The service description indicates the load range and speed rating of a tire.
 The load index can range from 1 to 279.
-Speed ratings range from "A" to "Z".
-The light truck tire size example above shows dual or single tire configurations.
+Speed ratings range from A to Z.